New Footage From Santorini: Donkeys and Mules Are Still Being Abused!

 What You Can Do to Help Donkeys and Mules

-- Please sign our petition calling for an immediate ban on all donkey and mule rides on Santorini.
+- Please call for an immediate ban on all donkey and mule rides on Santorini.

 - Never ride animals of any kind – including donkeys, mules, elephants, and camels – and avoid all other “attractions” that involve animal exploitation, including shows and photo ops with wild animals.